AdetolaKols/Threat-Hunting-Projects/Port of Entry.md

 - **Evidence Collected:** `"ARP.EXE" -a` in CLI
 - **Final Finding:** `-Arp.exe` is used to check IP addresses of devices the system recently communicated with

-## Defense Evasion - Malware Staging Directory
+## Flag 4 - Malware Staging Directory

 **Objective:**
 Determine the PRIMARY staging directory where malware was stored